Strong uniqueness for SDEs in Hilbert spaces with nonregular drift: Main lemmata

 \section{Main lemmata}

-Let $S_V$ as in Remark \ref{r34'} and $H_V$ as in \eqref{e9'} and set .
+Let $S_V$ as in Remark~\ref{r34'} and $H_V$ as in \eqref{e9'} and set

-\begin{lemma} Let $f:H\rightarrow\lbrack0,\infty)$ be a Borel measurable function such that
+\begin{lemma} Let $f\dvtx H\rightarrow{}[0,\infty)$ be a Borel measurable function such that

-Then there is a Borel set $\Xi\subset S_V\cap H_V$ with $\gamma\left( \Xi\right) =1$ having the following property.
-Given any $z\in\Xi$ and any two solutions $X,Y$ with initial condition $z$ (as in the statement of Theorem \ref{t4}) for all $T>0$ we have
+Then there is a Borel set $\Xi\subset S_V\cap H_V$ with $\gamma ( \Xi ) =1$ having the following property.
+Given any $z\in\Xi$ and any two solutions $X,Y$ with initial condition $z$ (as in the statement of Theorem~\ref{t4}) for all $T>0$ we have

-where $Z_{t}^{\alpha}=\alpha X_{t}+\left( 1-\alpha\right) Y_{t}$. \end{lemma}
+where $Z_{t}^{\alpha}=\alpha X_{t}+ ( 1-\alpha ) Y_{t}$. \end{lemma}

-\begin{proof} \textbf{Step 1} (estimates on OU process).
+\begin{pf} \textit{Step} 1 (Estimates on OU process).
 A number $T>0$ is fixed throughout the proof.
-From the assumption on $f$ it follows that there is a Borel set $\Xi_{f}\subset H$, with $\Xi_{f}^{c}$ of $\gamma$-measure zero, such that
+From the assumption on $f$, it follows that there is a Borel set $\Xi_{f}\subset H$, with $\Xi_{f}^{c}$ of $\gamma$-measure zero, such that